The JWST EXCELS survey: The ages and abundances of $3<z<5$ massive quiescent galaxies show that downsizing was already in place by $z\simeq4$: Results

-Comparing to lower-redshift results, the slope of our $t_\mathrm{form}$-mass relation shows excellent agreement with those measured at the cosmic noon epoch $(1 \lesssim z \lesssim 3)$ from spectroscopic data.
-Using ultra-deep spectroscopy for 114 massive quiescent galaxies from the VANDELS survey, \cite{Hamadouche2023} found quiescent galaxies at $1<z<1.3$ exhibit an age-mass slope of $-1.20^{+0.28}_{-0.27}\,$Gyr per dex in stellar mass, consistent with our higher-redshift result. \cite{Hamadouche2023} also measured an age-mass slope for the 23 quiescent galaxies reported by \cite{Belli2019} at $1.5 < z < 2.5$, derived from Keck-MOSFIRE spectroscopy.
-Their result is $-1.73\pm0.40\,$Gyr per dex in stellar mass, which is also within $1\sigma$ of our measured slope in Equation \ref{eq:age_vs_mass}.
+Comparing to lower-redshift results, the slope of our $t_\mathrm{form}$-mass relation shows reasonable agreement with those measured at the cosmic noon epoch $(1 \lesssim z \lesssim 3)$ from spectroscopic data.
+Using ultra-deep spectroscopy for 114 massive quiescent galaxies from the VANDELS survey, \cite{Hamadouche2023} found quiescent galaxies at $1<z<1.3$ exhibit an age-mass slope of $-1.20^{+0.28}_{-0.27}\,$Gyr per dex in stellar mass. \cite{Hamadouche2023} also measured an age-mass slope for the 23 quiescent galaxies reported by \cite{Belli2019} at $1.5 < z < 2.5$, derived from Keck-MOSFIRE spectroscopy.
+Their result is $-1.73\pm0.40\,$Gyr per dex in stellar mass.
+The slopes from both samples are within $1\sigma$ of our measured slope in Equation \ref{eq:age_vs_mass}.
+It is possible that the slope steepens towards higher redshift, but the large uncertainty on this work's measured slope prevents a clear conclusion from being drawn.

-The analysis of \cite{Carnall2019b} (an earlier version of that presented by \citealt{Hamadouche2023}) also concluded that this $\simeq1.5$ Gyr per dex slope appears to be consistent with the results of \cite{Gallazzi2005} at $z\simeq0.1$ and \cite{Gallazzi2014} at $z\simeq0.7$, however substantial methodological differences (e.g., the use of light-weighted, rather than mass-weighted ages) makes this comparison more challenging.
+The analysis of \cite{Carnall2019b} (an earlier version of that presented by \citealt{Hamadouche2023}) also concluded that a $\simeq1.5$ Gyr per dex slope, within $1\sigma$ uncertainty of our measured slope, appears to be consistent with the results of \cite{Gallazzi2005} at $z\simeq0.1$ and \cite{Gallazzi2014} at $z\simeq0.7$, however substantial methodological differences (e.g., the use of light-weighted, rather than mass-weighted ages) makes this comparison more challenging.

 The broadly parallel nature of these age-mass relationships across $0 < z < 5$ indicates that, with decreasing redshift, the increase in mean quiescent galaxy formation time is largely independent of stellar mass.
 Given that our results show clear evidence for the archaeological downsizing trend already being in place by $z\sim4$, only $\sim1.5\,$Gyr after the Big Bang, some of the proposed drivers of downsizing discussed in Section \ref{sec:intro}, such as environmental effects and dry mergers, are unlikely to have had enough time to make a significant contribution (but see \citealt{Ito2025a}).